coder/backstage-plugins/README.md

 A collection of plugins that extend [Backstage](https://backstage.io) to help with developer onboarding, context switching, and automated IDEs (remote or local).

-- [backstage-plugin-coder](./plugins/backstage-plugin-coder): A plugin for integrating Coder workspaces with Backstage.
+- [backstage-plugin-coder](./plugins/backstage-plugin-coder): Frontend plugin for integrating Coder workspaces with Backstage.
+- [auth-backend-module-coder-provider](./plugins/auth-backend-module-coder-provider): Backend authentication module for Coder OAuth2 integration with Backstage's New Backend System.
-- [backstage-plugin-devcontainers-backend](./plugins/backstage-plugin-devcontainers-backend): A plugin for integrating VS Code Dev Containers extension with Backstage catalog items (no Coder deployment necessary).
+- [backstage-plugin-devcontainers-backend](./plugins/backstage-plugin-devcontainers-backend): Backend plugin for integrating VS Code Dev Containers with Backstage catalog items (no Coder deployment necessary).
-- [backstage-plugin-devcontainers-react](./plugins/backstage-plugin-devcontainers-react): A plugin for allowing you to detect and work with Dev Containers repo data added by `backstage-plugin-devcontainers-backend`, namely letting you open a repo in VS Code with a full Dev Containers setup (no Coder deployment necessary).
+- [backstage-plugin-devcontainers-react](./plugins/backstage-plugin-devcontainers-react): Frontend plugin for detecting and working with Dev Containers repo data, letting you open repos in VS Code with a full Dev Containers setup (no Coder deployment necessary).

 Please use [GitHub issues](https://github.com/coder/backstage-plugins/issues) to report any issues or feature requests.